v3ai/cain/README.md

 ```
 cd && sudo apt install git -y && git clone https://github.com/v3ai/cain && cd cain && ./install
 ```
+if you want to make cain push to github whenever you change a file, edit /usr/local/bin/cain and remove the remove the pound sign before the line "git push"

 Go about your life normally, and if you update a keybinding, cain will see it and commit it to the cain directory for you